eclipse-sw360/sw360/README.md

 A software component catalogue application - designed to work with FOSSology.

-SW360 is a liferay portal application to maintain your projects / products and the software components within.
-It can send files to the open source license scanner FOSSology for checking the license conditions and maintain license information.
+SW360 is a server with a REST interface and a liferay portal application to maintain your projects / products and the software components within.

+It can manage SPDX files for checking the license conditions and maintain license information.

 ### Introduction

 It is comprised of one frontend (portal) part, backend (services) part and additionally a REST API:

-* Frontend: Liferay-(Tomcat-)based portal application using the Alloy UI framework.
+* Frontend: Liferay-(Tomcat-)based portal application using portlets.
 * Backend: Tomcat-based thrift services for being called by different applications.
 * Database: we store software components and metadata about them in couchdb.
-* Rest: this REST API provides access to project resources for external clients.
+* Rest: this REST API provides access to project resources for external integration.
-        Please note the state of the REST API is experimental and its may exposed by breaking changes.

-The reference platform is the Ubuntu server 14.04 (which is a LTS version).
+The reference platform is the Ubuntu server 16.04 (which is a LTS version).
 However, it runs well on other OSes (see below).

 ### Project structure